 Hemp seeds are considered superfoods, as they are packed with nutrition.
 Athletes and health-conscious consumers all over the world are starting to add hemp seeds into their daily diet.

 Hemp oil contains superior ratio of essential fatty acids, skin friendly vitamins, and key amino acids.
-This combination makes hemp oil a superior ingrediet for a variety of body care products.
+This combination makes hemp oil a superior ingredient for a variety of body care products.

 Comparison of lobbying money shows big gap in why cannabis has made such little progress in our government

 It’s All Politics

 Major anti-cannabis unions and interests are outspending pro-cannabis groups by at least 30-40X annually.

 Cannabis Is A Legitimate Solution To Synthetic Drugs

 Research indicates that the cannabinoids found in cannabis have huge medical potential.
 Here’s just a few conditions that cannabis has been found to help: